RickyRue/Lue_Erick_WorstEnemies/README.md

 ### Daily Progress

+April 15th (70% Done)
+• Able to save user responses to the data
+• Able to show images on cards

 April 14th (65% Done)

 • Got the new version of the cards working.
 Need to link up to navigation bar